3D Virtual Tour of Westminster Abbey Triforium

 A bit of history

+A bit of history before the 3D Virtual Tour of Westminster Abbey.
 Westminster Abbey is one of the oldest churches in the world, with the site going back over 1000 years.
 It has hosted every coronation since William the Conquerer in 1066 and numerous Royal weddings, including the current Duke and Duchess of Cambridge.
 Over 3,300 notable people are buried there, including 17 monarchs, Charles Dickens and Jane Austen.
 It contains the grave of the Unknown Warrior, which has become something of a shrine on which visiting dignitaries now traditionally lay flowers.
 It also houses the spectacular Cosmati pavement, an astonishing mosaic laid in 1268, comprised of an array of beautiful stones differing in size, shape and colour and depicting the planet and the animals who inhabit it.

-How the work came about
+How the 3D Virtual Tour of Westminster Abbey came about

 The education department at Westminster Abbey had been keen to incorporate digital technology into raising its profile and encouraging engagement for some time.
 Their idea was to increase access to the Abbey for everyone, regardless of location or ability to visit in person.
 When the marketing team saw the opportunity to extend Google Street View inside on their Google My Business page, they presented the option to the education department as a possible solution.
 Westminster Abbey’s then Digital Marketing Manager, Alistair Wallace, requested more information through their page, and we arranged a consultation.